Data-Driven-Guy/Data-preparation-with-Power-Query/README.md

 ### Structure inconsistencies
 Raw data can be organized in various ways, making it difficult to propose a generalized approach to address all structural inconsistencies.
 However, a combination of the following operations is typically sufficient to transform raw data into a structurally sound dataset:
 + Table transpositions
++ Column unpivoting
++ Column merging or splitting
++ Adding/removing columns or rows
++ Renaming headers
+To become proficient in determining the appropriate transformations to apply based on the structure of a raw Excel file, practical experience is necessary.
+To facilitate this process, we present two commonly encountered structural inconsistencies in raw Excel data and report their transformation into well-prepared datasets.
+Example 1 demonstrates the treatment of a common structural inconsistency where columns are associated with multiple levels of headers.
+Example 2 showcases the resolution of another structural issue involving the merging of multiple data entries into a single row.